 John Raley has been featured in Texas Monthly, The New York Times, The Wall Street Journal, and the Houston Chronicle for his seven year pro bono fight to free an innocent man.
 In 1986, Michael Morton’s wife was brutally beaten to death by a home intruder while Michael was at work.
 His three year old son witnessed the murder and told his maternal grandmother (who told law enforcement) that a “big monster” with red (bloody) hands and a mustache killed his mother when “Daddy” was not home.
 The DA concealed this testimony and withheld other crucial evidence.
 Michael’s son was taken from him, and he was framed for murder with no valid evidence against him.
 Unknown at the time, a bandana found behind the house contained the blood of Michael’s wife and the DNA of the real killer.
 The new DA (hand-picked by the former DA) opposed all requests for DNA testing of the bloody bandana.

 John and his co-counsel the New York based Innocence Project fought seven years in multiple courts to obtain DNA testing.
 When the results were eventually obtained, the State of Texas released Michael and declared him “actually innocent.”
 The DNA results identified real murderer, who was then at large.
 John and his co-counsel located him and informed law enforcement.
 The murderer was arrested, charged and eventually convicted.
 He is currently serving a life sentence.
 The DNA test results John fought for also solved, at John’s recommendation, another murder nearby which had been a “cold case” many years.
-As a result, the man who murdered Michael Morton’s wife is awaiting trial on a second murder charge.
+As a result, the man who murdered Michael Morton’s wife was convicted in a second murder case.

 The district attorney who fought John regarding DNA testing for seven years lost his job.